 More and more we see Black people in this country being used as a tool of the white liberal establishment.
-Liberal whites have not becan to address themselves to the real problems of Black people in this co ntry; witness their bewilderment, fear and anxiety when Nationalism is mentioned concerning Black people.
-An analysis of their (white liberal) reaction to the word alone (Nationalism) reveals a very meanincful attitude of whites of any ideological persuasion towards Placks in this country.
-It means that previous solutions to Black problems in this country have been made in the interests of those whites dealing with those problems and not in the interests of black people in this country have been made in the interests of those whites dealing with those problems and not in the best interest of black people in this country.
-Thites can only subvert our true search and struggle for self-determination, self-identification, and liberation in this country.
+Liberal whites have not begun to address themselves to the real problems of Black people in this country; witness their bewilderment, fear and anxiety when Nationalism is mentioned concerning Black people.
+An analysis of their (white liberal) reaction to the word alone (Nationalism) reveals a very meaningful attitude of whites of any ideological persuasion towards Blacks in this country.
+It means that previous solutions to Black problems in this country have been made in the interests of those whites dealing with those problems and not in the best interests of Black people in this country.
+Whites can only subvert our true search and struggle for selfdetermination, self-identification, and liberation in this country.
 Re-evaluation of the white and Black roles must NOW take place so that whites no longer designate roles that Black people play but rather Black people define white people's roles.

-To long have we allowed white people to interpret the importance and meaning of the cultural aspects of our society.
+Too long have we allowed white people to interpret the importance and meaning of the cultural aspects of our society.
 We have allowed them to tell us what was good about our Afro-American music, art and literature.
 How many Black critics do we have on the "jazz" scene?
 How can a white person who is not a part of the Black psyche (except in the oppressor's role) interpret the meaning of the Blues to us who are manifestations of the songs themselves?

-It must also be pointed out that on whatever level of contact that Blacks and whites come together, that meeting or confrontation in not on the level of the Blacks but always on the level of whites.
+It must also be pointed out that on whatever level of contact that Blacks and whites come together, that meeting or confrontation is not on the level of the Blacks but always on the level of whites.
 This only means that our everyday contact with whites is a reinforcement of the myth of white supremacy.
 Whites are the ones who must try to raise themselves to our humanistic level.
-We are not, after all, the ones who are responsible for a renocidal war in Vietnam; we are not the ones who are responsible for Neo-Colonialism in Africa and Latin merica; we are not the ones who held a people in animalistic bondare over 400 years.
+We are not, after all, the ones who are responsible for a genocidal war in Vietnam; we are not the ones who are 'responsible for Neo-Colonialism in Africa and Latin America; we are not the ones who held a people in animalistic bondage over 400 years.

-We reject the American Dream as defined by white people

-and must work to construct an American reality defined by Afro-Americans.
+We reject the American Dream as defined by white people and must work to construct an American reality defined by Afro-Americans.

-One point I would like to emphasis is the failure on the part of conscious whites and Blacks in dealing with the American reality in terms of differences.
+One point we would like to emphasize is the failure on the part of conscious whites and Blacks in dealing with the American reality in terms of differences.
 We are beginning to emphasize the analysis of the differences between Black and white people.